rtrelease/Jetson-Symbolics-Neuromorphics/Arduino.md

 #### **Controlling *neuronal* hardware simulators:** Gearing up for Arduino microcontrollers and all **THAT**

-One of the objectives of all this development is to support ongoing AI research into new network models that operate like known analog 'spiking' biological neurons, especially cortical microcircuits.
+One of the objectives of all this development is to support ongoing AI research into new network models that operate like analog integrating 'spiking' biological neurons, especially cortical microcircuits.

 About 10 years ago, I was working on another platform with a simulator that used 16 Arduino Micros to model individual spiking, analog threshold-triggered pyramidal cells and interneurons in a simple neocortical microcircuit.